Premature Rupture of the Membranes (PROM) and Birth Injury

 PPROM

-When PROM occurs after 37 weeks, your doctor will likely induce labor within 24 hours (2).
-If you are between 34 and 37 weeks, labor will often be induced also, because it is thought that the risk of infection is greater than the risk of the baby being born a few weeks early.
+When PROM occurs after 37 weeks, your doctor will likely induce labor within 24 hours.
+Medical staff usually choose to induce labor if PROM occurs between 34 and 37 weeks, too.
+The risk of infection is greater than the risk of the baby being born a few weeks early.

-If PROM occurs before 34 weeks, the situation is more complex (2).
-If there are no signs of infection, the physician may determine it’s too soon to deliver the baby safely and try to delay labor with medication.
+If PROM occurs before 34 weeks, the situation is more complex.
+If there are no signs of infection, the physician may determine it’s too soon to deliver the baby safely.
+Medical staff will usually try to delay labor with medication.

 Corticosteroids

-Corticosteroids decrease perinatal morbidity and mortality when used to treat PROM (4).
-They are commonly used with babies likely to be born prematurely, to accelerate lung development within the womb.
-The physician may collect a sample of amniotic fluid (amniocentesis) for analysis to determine if the baby’s lungs are mature before administering corticosteroids.
+Corticosteroids decrease perinatal morbidity and mortality when used to treat PROM.
+They are commonly used with babies likely to be born prematurely.
+Corticosteroids accelerate lung development within the womb.
+Before using this medication, the physician will test if the baby’s lungs are mature by collecting a sample of amniotic fluid.

-The use of corticosteroids even after 32 weeks (late preterm) in women showed a number of benefits for the infant (5).
-These babies had lower rates of respiratory complications and less surfactant need than babies whose mothers were not given the steroids.
+The use of corticosteroids even after 32 weeks showed a number of benefits for the infant.
+These babies had lower rates of respiratory complications, and they needed surfactants less often.
+Surfactants are a medication applied to the lungs through a breathing tube.
+This can help stabilize a premature baby’s developing lungs.
+Babies whose mothers did not receive this treatment experienced more complications.

 Antibiotics

-The key to understanding PPROM is that a premature baby with an infection is much more worrisome than a premature baby without an infection.
+A premature baby with an infection is much more worrisome than a premature baby without an infection.
 Ideally, the baby should be delivered before infection occurs.
-This is difficult to predict, so close monitoring is essential, and signs of infection or changes in the baby’s testing (even subtle ones) should be relied on.
+This is difficult to predict, so close monitoring is essential.
+Medical staff should rely on signs of infection or changes in the baby’s testing (even subtle ones).

 C-Section for PROM and PPROM